Benefits and problems of registering a company in Vietnam

 Benefits of Vietnam company registration

 - Vietnam has witnessed a strong economic growth of around 6% per year since the early 2000s due to the profound economic and political reforms put in place.
 The country is expected to continue to grow at a high rate in the following decade;

-- Vietnam has been able to increase the quality of life of its citizens, around 47% of the population came out of extreme poverty in the last 20 years and the capital income increased from around US$100 in 1980s to US$2,100 in 2015.
+- Vietnam has been able to increase the quality of life of its citizens, around 47% of the population came out of extreme poverty in the last 20 years and the per capita income increased from around US$100 in 1980s to US$2,500 in 2018.
 The country now counts with one of the fastest growing middle class in the region;

 - Yet, the country still has one of the lowest labor costs in the region, with an average monthly wage of US$210 a month.
 Furthermore, most of its population is young, with almost 60% of its 1.128 million population being between the ages of 25 to 49 years old;

 - Vietnam offers several tax benefits depending on the location, industry and business project, such as:

 - Vietnam’s free zones and industrial zones offer exemption on corporate income taxes for up to 8 years, and exemption on custom duties and VAT taxes;

 - Large manufacturing projects an apply for preferential tax incentives for up to 15 years;

 - Projects dealing with socialized sectors, such as education and health, are entitled to four years of tax exemption and 50% tax reduction for the sequential 5 years.

 - Vietnam has signed several free trade agreements with countries worldwide:

 - The country is a member of ASEAN Free Trade Area, a trade bloc agreement between Indonesia, Malaysia, Philippines, Singapore, Thailand, Laos, Myanmar, Cambodia, Vietnam that aims to reduce the intra-regional tariffs on most products;

 - Vietnam has concluded 7 regional and bilateral FTAs, including Vietnam European Union FTA and ASEAN Hong Kong FTA;

 Problems with Vietnam company registration

 - The standard corporate tax rate in Vietnam is 20%.
 A rate of 32% to 50% applies for companies conducting exploration and exploitation of oil and gas and other valuable and rare natural resources;